Ododo/yourfeeds/README.md

 # Contributing

-For contributing to the plugin database simply make a pull request on the *yourstream-plugins* branch once you have written your plugin under the *plugins* folder.
+For contributing to the plugin database simply make a pull request on the *yourfeeds-plugins* branch once you have written your plugin under the *plugins* folder.

 For contributing to the yrfd core code make a pull request on the *master* branch.